 Tuition includes full board, health insurance, classes, trips, 3 meals a day, personal artistic mentors and the internship program.

-Scholarships are available for eligible students and can be applied for via the Jewish Agency or local Jewish Federation.
+Scholarships are available for eligible students and can be applied for via the Jewish Agency or your local Jewish Federation.

 The students need to rent/buy either a phone or SIM card.
 (TalkNSave, IsraelPhone, etc.) Students MUST have a working cellphone in order to receive alerts and updates from the administration.